2016 Trail Camera Reviews

 Spypoint Force 11D

-TCP Rating: 86/100 - This is the fastest trail camera on the market, regardless of price.
-Battery life is an incredible 15 months on a set of lithium batteries.
-We...
+TCP Rating: 84/100 - This is the fastest trail camera on the market, regardless of price.
+The 11D is very efficient and can last over 11 months on a set...

 Spypoint Force 10

-TCP Rating: 84/100 - This red glow game camera is known for fast detection speeds and 16 month battery life.
+TCP Rating: 84/100 - This red glow game camera is known for fast detection speeds and 16-month battery life.
 Night pictures are blurry but overall, above average.
-Easy programming will get the camera...
+Easy programming will get the camera up...

 Bushnell Essential E2

-- TCP Rating: 82/100 - The Essential is one of our top rated camera under $150.
-GREAT night pictures, 11 month battery life and fast trigger make this a big...
+- TCP Rating: 82/100 - The Essential is one of our top rated cameras under $150.
+GREAT night pictures, 11-month battery life and fast trigger make this a big winner...

 Bushnell Aggressor Red-Glow